groenator/iptvboss-docker/docs/xpra-stable.md

 - This Xpra image keeps GUI access simple and lightweight: browser window + IPTVBoss + helper apps.

 ## Docker Compose

+Cronitor variables are optional.
+Include them only if you want Cronitor monitoring.
+Cronitor is used to monitor cron job runs and alert on failures.
+To enable it, create an account at [Cronitor.io](https://cronitor.io) and use your API key.
+Use `CRON_SCHEDULE` only for container-managed cron scheduling.
+If you use IPTVBoss internal scheduling instead, leave `CRON_SCHEDULE` unset; Cronitor cannot monitor IPTVBoss internal scheduling.

 ```yaml
 services: